 MD5 Tool

-This tool has nothing to do with VNs but it's rather useful since it computes MD5 and compares them for files passed as its parameters.
-I use it from «Send to» Explorer's context menu (%HOMEPATH%\SendTo).
+This tool has nothing to do with VNs but it's rather useful since it computes and compares MD5 hashes for files passed as its parameters.
+I use it from “Send to” Explorer's context menu (%HOMEPATH%\SendTo).

 Updated 22.02.2010: full Unicode support, a few extra checks like skipping directories and too large files (current limit is 50 MiB per one file).